doctorfree/lmstudio/README.md

-# lmstudio
+# LM Studio

-Presets, configs, resources, links for LM Studio deployment
+LM Studio JSON configuration file format and a collection of example config files.